shreyas-girjapure/Salesforce-Permission-Debugger/README.md

 # Salesforce-Permission-Debugger
-Hello world , instead of finishing old incomplete projects, Here is another new repository which i will be TRYING to manage.
-At this point i have no shame left.
+Hello world !!, Instead of finishing old incomplete projects like a good boi.
+Here is ANOTHER new repository which I will now be committing to [at least for 2 days i hope 😑].
+At this point I have no shame left anyway!
+Please go through Readme and Questions file to contribute.
+See you maybe on another repo 👋.

 ### Problem Statement OR Why this new repo ?
 You are a very awesome developer , Creator and manager of lots and lots of awesome and super complex feature.